-Expats looking to spend an extended amount of time in Portugal or move there permanently might find that the country's healthcare system poses a number of significant challenges.
+Expats looking to move to Portugal might find that the country's healthcare system poses some significant challenges.

 Both public and private healthcare options are available in Portugal.
-Private healthcare in Portugal is steadily gaining popularity among expats and becoming more readily available.
-The public healthcare system in Portugal, however, continues to frustrate and disappoint locals and expats alike.
+Private healthcare in Portugal is steadily gaining popularity among expats, and many now take out private health insurance.
+The public healthcare system, on the other hand, continues to frustrate and disappoint locals and expats alike.

-Expats moving to Portugal will find it reassuring that virtually every doctor is conversant in English.
-This is true of both public and private healthcare facilities in Portugal.
+Those moving to Portugal will find it reassuring that virtually every doctor is conversant in English in major cities.
+This is true in both public and private healthcare facilities in Portugal.
 Whether other employees in the health sector, such as nurses and technicians, speak English will depend on the location of the facilities.
 Areas with a larger expat population, such as Lisbon and the Algarve, will naturally have more bilingual employees.
-Expats living in rural parts of Portugal should not rely on healthcare professionals to speak English and should ensure they can speak an adequate amount of Portuguese in order to communicate at the local hospital or clinic.
+Expats living in rural parts of Portugal shouldn't rely on healthcare professionals to speak English, and should ensure they can speak an adequate amount of Portuguese in order to communicate at the local hospital or clinic.

 Access to public healthcare in Portugal is free for children under 18 and people over 65.
-All other legal residents can also access public healthcare at low rates.
-Basic services can be found in rural areas but travel to a larger city will be necessary for specialised care.
-Public hospitals and clinics in Portugal are frequently understaffed and overcrowded.
+All other legal residents can access public healthcare at low rates.

 Both EU and non-EU expats with residency in Portugal must obtain a National Health Service user card in order to take advantage of the free public healthcare system.
 This can be done at a local health centre with a passport and residency card.
 Non-EU expats will also need to provide a social security card.